 Non-compliance with the requirements for the maintenance of an animal health status results in the suspension of that status.
-Within 24 months of suspension, Aa Member Countryies may apply for the recovery of a previously recognised status, following the provisions of the relevant disease-specific chapter, within 24 months after suspension.
-When the status has not been recovered within 24 months of its suspension, it is withdrawn and the Member Countryies should reapply following the procedure for the application for official recognition of animal health status.
+Within 24 months of suspension, except otherwise stated in the disease-specific chapter, Aa Member Countryies may apply for the recovery of a previously recognised status, following the provisions of the relevant disease-specific chapter, within 24 months after suspension.
+When the status has not been recovered within the specified period 24 menths of its suspension, it is withdrawn and the Member Countryies should reapply following the procedure for the application for official recognition of animal health status.